Desmond Vesey-Fitzgerald

-Leslie Desmond Edward Foster-Vesey-Fitzgerald MBE (born 9 June 1909 in London, UK; died 3 May 1974 in Nairobi, Kenya), was an Irish-born entomologist, ornithologist, conservationist, and plant collector.
+Leslie Desmond Edward Foster-Vesey-Fitzgerald MBE (7 June 1909-3/4 May 1974), was an Irish-born entomologist, ornithologist, conservationist, and plant collector.

-Biography
+Life and education

+Leslie Desmond Edward Foster-Vesey-Fitzgerald was born on 7 June 1909 in Dunleer, County Louth, Ireland.
+His parents were John Joseph Leslie Foster-Vesey-Fitzgerald and Mary Edith (née Glennie).
 In 1930, Vesey-Fitzgerald graduated to Bachelor of Science at the Wye Agricultural College of the London University.
+In 1938, he married Rosalinda Octavia Hindson.
+They had two children, a son and a daughter.
+He died overnight on the 3 or 4 May 1974 in Nairobi, Kenya.

+Career

 In 1932, he became Associate of the Imperial College of Tropical Agriculture in Trinidad (AICTA).
 From 1933 to 1936, he conducted research work on biological control of insect pests on sugar cane in Brazil, British Guiana and the British West Indies.
 From 1936 to 1939, he did research on biological control of insect pests on coconut palms in the Seychelles, Madagascar and the coastal East Africa.
-In 1938, he married Rosalinda Octavia Hindson.
 From 1939 to 1941, he was entomologist at the Rubber Research Institute in Malaya.